 Of the many types of jasmine, there is one that stands out as an indoor plant: J. polyanthum.
 This delightful plant goes by different common names (pink jasmine, Chinese jasmine, winter-blooming jasmine, or just jasmine), so you might need to inquire carefully.
-The true J. polyanthum is a vining species that needs a light support, pruning, and flowers with a profusion of pink blossoms in the winter—a rarity in the world of houseplants.
+The true J. polyanthum is a vining species that needs light support, pruning, and flowers with a profusion of pink blossoms in the winter—a rarity in the world of houseplants.
 Still, even if you get another variety of jasmine, they are all candidates for indoor growth, including orange jasmine, lake jasmine, and Arabian jasmine.
-They vary in difficulty to grow, so if you're not experienced with jasmine, I'd suggest a basic J. polyanthum first.
-They are wonderful plants and are known for their strong night-time fragrance that will light up your house.
+They vary in difficulty to grow, so if you're not experienced with jasmine, try the I'd suggest a basic J. polyanthum first.
+They are wonderful plants and are known for their strong nighttime fragrance that will light up your house.

 - Light: It varies by species.
 The J. polyanthum prefers bright light and can even handle some direct sunlight.